happymongoose/iap_badger/README.md

 			--This function is called when a purchase is complete. onPurchase=function() iap.setInventoryValue("unlock", true) end,

-			--The function is called when a refund is made onRefund=function() iap.removeFromInventory("unlock", true) end,
+			--This function is called when a refund is made onRefund=function() iap.removeFromInventory("unlock", true) end,

 		}